beaniign/Parsec/README.md

 ![UI](UI_Demo.png)

-**Progression System**
+### Progression System

 Every minute the user focuses for adds an astronaut to the trip.
 For example, a 30-minute trip to the Moon adds a total of 30 astronauts to the Moon colony.
-Note that if one does not reach the required number of minutes to reach a certain destination, they can instead choose a closer location to travel to, such as  a 75-minute trip to Jupiter bringing 75 astronauts to the Jupiter colony as Saturn cannot be reached within 75 minutes.
-As the number of astronauts on each colony grows, they level up.
-Each level requires an additional 100 astronauts, starting at level 0 with 0 astronauts.
+Colonies grow and level up as more and more astronauts arrive.
+Each level requires an additional 100 astronauts, and all of the colonies begin with level 0 and 0 astronauts.

 ***Who will use Parsec?*** Parsec will be a user-friendly, minimalistic application.
 As such, people of